How to Plan a Trip to Akaroa and the Banks Peninsula

 - Inspire yourselves at the Orion Powerhouse Gallery.

-For more details on each experience and more, take a look a the 10 Romantic Activities in Akaroa for Couples.
+For more details on each experience and more, take a look a the 10 Romantic Things to Do in Akaroa for Couples.

 Romantic Accommodation in Akaroa